Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    data."
 In [RFC6973] parlance, enablers become observers when they start collecting data.

    Many programs exist to collect and analyze DNS data at the servers -- from the "query log" of some programs like BIND to tcpdump and more sophisticated programs like PacketQ [packetq] [packetq-list] and DNSmezzo [dnsmezzo].
-In the case of DoH servers the server sees not only the DNS traffic but also any headers attached to the traffic.

 The organization managing the DNS server can use this data itself, or it can be part of a surveillance program like PRISM [prism] and pass data to an outside observer.

    Sometimes, this data is kept for a long time and/or distributed to third parties for research purposes [ditl] [day-at-root], security